 |Key Stage 1||age 5 – 7 [Year 1 ~ Year 2]|

 |Key Stage 2||age 7 – 11 [Year 3 ~ Year 6]|

 |Key Stage 3||age 11 – 14 [Year 7 ~ Year 9]|

 |Key Stage 4||age 14 – 16 [Year 10 ~ Year 11]|

 Subjects and their contents for studying are allocated to each stage, and at the end of Key Stage 1 (Year 2) and Key Stage 2 (Year 6), pupils are to take SATs(Standard Assessment Tests).

-And at the end of Key Stage 3 (Year 11) pupils are to take
+And at the end of Key Stage 4 (Year 11) pupils are to take

 The result of this test will be greatly affecting on pupil’s future (choosing university, getting a job, etc.),

 My son is currently in Year 6, and I remember it was about the beginning of October last year… There was a text message from the school, and it said…

-“URGENT REMINDER: Secondary Transfer applications MUST be completed by Friday 23rd OCT….”
+“URGENT REMINDER: Secondary Transfer applications MUST be completed by Friday 23rd OCT…”

-It was like…Oops!
+It was like… OMG!!! w